wp-plugins/keep-in-touch/readme.txt

 To keep it simple, no check is performed as to whether a user is already registered or not.
 Any request can be performed in any phase of the process.

-Weekly emails are sent using wp_mail(), on a fixed day (Sunday) at a fixed time (6:00 am UTC).
+Weekly emails are sent using wp_mail(), on a configurable weekday at a configurable time.
 Even when no posts have been added, the user will still receive and email to inform her of that.

 The emails will all contain the heading image of the theme at the top.